DLR-VF/ULTImodel/ultimodel-mkdocs/docs/use.md

 # Usage

-ULTIMO modules can be imported as functions in python scripts.
-Following the described model steps, ULTIMO produces:
+ULTImodel modules can be imported as functions in python scripts.
+Following the described model steps, ULTImodel produces:

 * an OD-Matrix in the form of an `np.array` for long-distance transport
 * a `gpd.GeoDataFrame` with network loads for short-distance transport